APogue/APogue.github.io/_protocols/incident_coding_protocol.md

 Before submitting any evidence file, verify that the variable sequence matches the list above exactly.

-## Integrated Source Validation and Reference Protocol

-## SECTION 1: INCIDENT BOUNDARY IDENTIFICATION
+## SECTION 3: INCIDENT BOUNDARY IDENTIFICATION
 - ALWAYS begin with the OFFICIAL INCIDENT SUMMARY provided for each incident
 - The incident is defined ONLY by the specific event, actors, location, and timeframe described in the summary
 - For each source, identify ONLY sections that directly describe the specific incident as defined